bkmxer/swapi-app/README.md

 ·                     Think about API error handling

 We estimate this task to take between 6-8 hours and we will be looking for code quality, application architecture, reusability and UX.

+* Clarifications
+- make a catalog of all the characters that display when the page loads (or when the API call is done).
+- search functionality that filters then down
+- sort function (think tallest to shortest or whatever metric you really want to use).
+- The click on a character, I should see a character detail page with their information.
+It should also show other characters from their planet that I can click on and load their character detail page.